"Vision training VR headset and tablet app showing performance metrics"

 • Duration & adherence: Gains often depend on regular practice (weeks to months).

 Bottom line: NVT shows real, useful results for many functional visual deficits and skill improvements — especially when personalized, measured, and supervised.
 For general refractive errors, evidence for permanent correction is lacking.
+Extensive research published by the National Center for Biotechnology Information (NCBI) confirms that structured visual exercises significantly improve recovery in patients with convergence insufficiency.

 Person doing saccade and near-far focus eye exercises at desk

-3) Types of neuro-visual training (what exists)
+3) Types of neuro visual training (what exists)

 There are several approaches — from low-tech to high-tech: